humzaashraf1/NLP-with-Antimicrobials/README.md

 <img src="https://github.com/humzaashraf1/NLP-with-Antimicrobials/assets/121640997/126f588b-a441-4933-b78b-065a66bebaad" alt="AlphaFold" width="550" height="250">

-## Peptide Generation with a Generative Pre-trained Transformer (GPT)
+## Peptide Backbone Generation with RfDiffusion
 **Coming soon...**

 <sub> Portions of code in this repository were generated with the assistance of ChatGPT, a LLM developed by OpenAI.</sub>